 What are the next steps after registration?

-The first thing to do is open a business account for the company.
+The first thing to do after establishing a private limited company, is open a business account for the company.
 This needs to be done in order to be able to clearly distinguish between your own and company’s money.

 The next step is to find a competent accountant.
 A good accountant will save you money in the long run and allows you to focus on your business.
 The rules should be agreed with your accountant at the start so that you do not have to search for missing expense documents or pay interest on payments made to shareholders and employees but not declared to the tax authorities.